Bright and Dark Helices of Light: Abstract

 \section{Abstract}

 Laser beams can be made to form bright and dark intensity helices of light.
-Such helices have a pitch length on the order of a wavelength and may have important applications in lithography and the manipulation of particles through optical forces.
-Whereas the form of bright helices is strongly constrained by optical resolution limits the formation of dark helices allows for considerable freedom.
-It is shown how to arrange dark helices on a grid in massively parallel fashion.
+Such helices have a pitch length on the order of a wavelength and may have applications in lithography and the manipulation of particles through optical forces.
+The formation of bright helices is more strongly constrained by optical resolution limits than that of dark helices, corresponding scaling laws are derived and their relevance for photo-lithography pointed out.
+It is shown how to arrange dark helices on a grid in massively parallel fashion in order to create handed materials using photo-lithographic techniques.